omnaest/UniProt4J/README.md

 # UniProt4J
-Utils for the REST API of http://www.uniprot.org
+Utils for the REST API of http://www.uniprot.org and FTP ftp.uniprot.org